 There are yellow arrows to guide you on the alternative way from the donativo.
 If you need breakfast, be sure to get something in town the day before, as you will not pass any cafés on this route.
 If you are like me and must have breakfast and have nothing on you, the cafés by the Plaza Mayor are open early, and on a relatively short day, this would not be all that far out of the way.

-Here is Nadine and Rich, passing the first indicator of the Camino, just after the church shown above.
+Here is Nadine and Rich, passing the first indicator of the Camino, just after the church shown above as we began the standard route.
 We started out slowly, and Nadine was "settling into" her right leg, as she described it.
 I had taped up her shin with kinesiology tape, and with that support she was feeling positive about the day.

 The clear skies greeted us as we left town for the open space.
 The rising sun cast the windmills on the ridge ahead into a wonderful silhouette.

-The ridge with the windmills is your first destination, and your first hill climb at about 5K into the day on the Camino Sanabrés from Tábara to Santa Marta de Tera.
+The ridge with the windmills is your first destination, and your first hill climb, beginning at about 5K into the day on the Camino Sanabrés from Tábara to Santa Marta de Tera.
 You can see the pass off to the far left in the photo below, where you will pass.

-Here is the intersection at 2.12 kilometers, where the waymark is clearly sending you to the left and away from the bridge to the right, to continue westward.
+Here is the intersection at just a bit more than 2.0 kilometers, where the waymark is clearly sending you to the left and away from the bridge, now on your right.
+We continued westward.